 Recruiting is a very similar process to Sales and Marketing and the concept of the Sales Funnel applies:

 - Decide what you want in the employee by creating a position description.

 - Advertise or use some other method to generate leads / candidates.

-- Short list candidates as fast as possible to weed out the unsuitable as quickly as possible to minimize the time wasted on candidates that are later culled.
-Always start with the toughest question on your Position Description as the 80:20 rule (The Amazing 80:20 Rule) tells us this is the fastest way to cull.
+- Short list candidates as fast as possible to weed out the unsuitable as quickly as possible to minimise the time wasted on candidates that are later culled.
+Always start with the toughest question on your Position Description as the 80:20 rule tells us this is the fastest way to cull.